-Jamaica to get millions in reparation funding from UK Guardian trust
+Jamaica to get millions in reparation funding from UK Guardian Trust

 Ole Jacob Sunde, chair of the Scott Trust, said that the organisation was “deeply sorry” about the role of Taylor and his partners.

-“We recognise that apologising and sharing these facts transparently is only the first step in addressing the Guardian's historical links to transatlantic slavery, which was a crime against humanity," Sunde said Tuesday.
+“We recognise that apologising and sharing these facts transparently is only the first step in addressing The Guardian’s historical links to transatlantic slavery, which was a crime against humanity,” Sunde said yesterday.

 “In response to the findings, the Scott Trust is committing to fund a restorative justice programme over the next decade, which will be designed and carried out in consultation with descendant communities in the US, Jamaica, the UK and elsewhere, centred on long-term initiatives and meaningful impact.”